Cheryl J Leuning

 Professor, Department of Nursing

 In 2014, Dr. Leuning retired as Department Chair and assumed a full-time teaching role in the graduate and undergraduate nursing programs.
 Her areas of expertise include transcultural nursing, community and public health nursing, experiential teaching-learning pedagogy, and curriculum and program development.
 She has practiced as a community/public health nurse and as an oncology and home-hospice nurse.
 Additionally, Cheryl has held a variety of leadership roles, including serving as Chair of the Department of Nursing at Augsburg University from 2002 – 2014, a nursing supervisor of a visiting nurse association, and as a nursing education coordinator in a major health care system.
-Prior to joining Augsburg University in September of 2002, Cheryl was a member of the faculty at Augustana College in Sioux Falls, South Dakota, where she taught in both the undergraduate and graduate nursing programs and coordinated the Master of Arts in Nursing Program.
+Prior to joining Augsburg University in September of 2002, Cheryl was a member of the faculty at Augustana University in Sioux Falls, South Dakota, where she taught in both the undergraduate and graduate nursing programs and coordinated the Master of Arts in Nursing Program.

 At Augsburg, Cheryl is an advocate for culturally rich and diverse educational experiences that integrate transcultural nursing concepts and practice into the undergraduate and graduate nursing curricula.
 Together with her colleagues, she leads practica and teaches courses in a variety of cultural contexts and settings, including Harmony, MN, the Republic of Namibia and Pine Ridge, SD.